ViktorKob/portfolio/README.md

 Click the play button, and you are running a query on the AWS instance I have setup for this purpose.

-Feel free to experiment, but also note that the resources are very limited (AWS t2.small service with 1 core and 2 GiB of ram, that is running 8 services simultaneously).
+Feel free to experiment, but also note that the resources are very limited (AWS t2.medium service with 2 cores and 4 GiB of ram, that is running 8 services simultaneously).
 If it is very slow, or starts hanging and/or failing, either scale back your queries, or come back at a later time and try again.

 To familiarize yourself with GraphiQL, I recommend going to [their introduction of queries](https://graphql.github.io/learn/queries/).
 The model can be browsed directly from the tool (in the right pane), and it will try to auto-complete queries when typing.